concept

 moving forward

-Cinelogue invites viewers to reimagine how to watch films by communities and filmmakers of the Global Majority.
-We want to bring forward a localized understanding and inter-regional connections between different films and their makers.
+Cinelogue seeks to act as a curated intervention that challenges the status quo of cinema.
+We invite viewers to reimagine how to watch films by communities and filmmakers of the Global Majority, and bring forward a localized understanding and inter-regional connections between different films and their makers.

 Cinelogue is committed to showcasing filmmakers who use film as a political and artistic vehicle.
-The carefully curated films center the lived experiences of those most affected by systems of social, cultural, and state oppression, such as religious and ethnic minorities, women, working class people, and people with diverse sexual orientations and gender identities.
+The carefully curated films center the lived experiences of those most affected by systems of social, cultural, and state oppression, such as minoritized groups, women, working class people, and people with diverse sexual orientations and gender identities.

 The films, discourses, and stories featured on this platform allow us to engage with complex layers of inner and outer truths tied to the larger societies, histories, and collective trauma of places.